diegovidal/sample-articles/README.md

 pressing the relevant button.

 # Project structure
 Explore the project master branch and packages to see how it works.
-The project architecture is MVVM with Clean Architecture using SOLID concepts.
+The project architecture is MVVM/MVI with Clean Architecture using SOLID concepts.

 ### Overview
 The `app` module is the main entry.
+The total amount of article should be easily configurable from gradle buildConfigField called NUM_ARTICLES.)

 # Planning
 ![Screenshot](planning_image.jpeg)